MrBenJ/modern-js-by-example/book/004-functions-classes.md

 custom.name; // => 'Tim'
 ```

-If you wanted to add methods to this "class" - you'd add your methods to the `prototype` chain
+If you wanted to add methods to this "class" - you'd add your methods to the `prototype` chain.

 ```js
 MyCustomObjectClass.prototype.introduceSelf = function() {